Services

 Contact

 Following publication of the proposed rule will be a required 45 day public comment period.
-After that time, the Office of Management and Budget (OMB) and the Centers for Disease Control and Prevention (CDC) will review all commentary on the proposed rule and draft a final rule for publication in the Federal Register, with an effective date for the final rule to occur 30 to 60 days from its publication.
+The OMB and the CDC will then review commentary on the proposed rule.
+They will then draft a final rule for publication in the Federal Register with an effective date for the final rule to occur 30 to 60 days from its publication.

-Currently, HIV positive individuals are inadmissible to the United States and must seek a waiver to enter either temporarily or permanently.
-The HIV Travel Ban has been in place in one way or another since 1987.
-It became part of the Immigration and Nationality Act (INA) in 1993, when Congress specifically mandated that persons with HIV infection cannot enter the United States for travel, work or to live.
-This amendment to the law removed decisions regarding HIV and travel to the United States from the discretionary authority of experts at the Department of Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC).
-However, in 2008, Congress amended the INA so that HIV infection no longer automatically makes a non-US national inadmissible to enter the United States.
-This amended handed back the authority regarding HIV infection and admissibility back to the discretion of the HHS / CDC.
+HIV positive individuals are inadmissible to the US and must seek a waiver to enter temporarily or permanently.
+The HIV Travel Ban has been in place since 1987.
+It became part of the Immigration and Nationality Act (INA) in 1993, when Congress mandated that HIV+ people cannot enter the US.
+This removed decisions regarding HIV and travel to the US from the discretionary HHS and CDC authority.
+In 2008, Congress created a waiver so that HIV+ people are not automatically inadmissible.
+This returned the authority regarding HIV infection and admissibility to HHS and CDC discretion.